kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

 8. Click **Done** to view your new wallet.

-## Add the development network
+## Connect to the development network

-Now that you have a Chainweaver wallet, you need to connect it to the development network.
+Now that you have a Chainweaver wallet, you can connect it to the development network.

 To add the development network to your new wallet:

-1. Click **Settings** in the navigation panel.
+1. Click **Settings** in the Chainweaver navigation panel.

 2. Click **Network**.

-3. In Edit Networks, type the network name **Ddvnet**, then click **Create**.
+3. In Edit Networks, type the network name **devnet**, then click **Create**.

 4. Expand the **devnet** network, then add the localhost as a node for this network by typing `127.0.0.1:8080`.

-   If the local computer is still running the development network, you should see the dot next to the node turn green.
+   If the local computer is still running the development network Docker container, you should see the dot next to the node turn green.

 1. Click **Ok** to close the network settings.